dcgubbins/Istio_dne/Istio_lab1_build_CCPcluster.md

 3. Completed setup and have Kubernetes CLI (kubectl) installed in your local laptop

-# Excercise 1: Build a New k8s Cluster on CCP
+# Excercise 1: Build a New Kubernetes Cluster on CCP
-We need a K8s cluster upon which to run our application.
+We need a Kubernetes cluster upon which to run our application.
 So we will use Cisco Container Platform(CCP) to launch a new cluster for our app.

-##Logon to CCP
+## Login to CCP
-Log onto you CCP Sandbox Dashboard https://198.18.1.110 with credentials `admin/Cisco123`
+Login to you CCP Sandbox Dashboard https://198.18.1.110 with credentials `admin/Cisco123`

+## Create a cluster
 Once you are in your CCP admin select you will see the default cluster “sandbox_demo_Cluster-1”.
 Like in the previous CCP lab we are going to build a new cluster for our application so Click on “New Cluster”

 ![alt text][newcluster]